-All persons in any way connected with the Gaming Operation or Gaming Facility who are required to be licensed or to submit to a background investigation under IGRA, and any others required to be licensed under this Compact, including, without limitation, all Gaming Employees, Gaming Resource Suppliers, Financial Sources, and any other person having a significant influence over the Gaming Operation, must be licensed by the Tribal Gaming Agency and cannot have had any determination of suitability denied or revoked by the State Gaming Agency.
+All persons in any way connected with the Gaming Operation or Gaming Facility who are required to be licensed or to submit to a background investigation under IGRA, and any others required to be licensed under this Compact, including, without limitation, all Gaming Employees, Gaming Resource Suppliers, Financial Sources, and any individual having a significant influence over the Gaming Operation, or unescorted access to areas of the Gaming Operation or Gaming Facility not open to the public, must be licensed or otherwise be found suitable for licensure by the Tribal Gaming Agency and, except as otherwise specifically provided herein, cannot have had any determination of suitability denied or revoked by the State Gaming Agency.
 The parties intend that the licensing process provided for in this Compact shall involve joint cooperation between the Tribal Gaming Agency and the State Gaming Agency, as more particularly described herein.
+Nothing in this section creates any cause of action for money damages against the Tribal Gaming Agency or any member or employee thereof based upon the grant or denial of a license or determination of suitability.